-This month (2nd-8th March, in particular) a series of events are taking place throughout the UK for members of the LGBT+ community who are interested in adoption or fostering.
+This week (20th-24th September) is Adoption and Fostering Support Week in the U.K; and a series of events are taking place for members of the LGBT+ community who are interested in adopting or becoming Foster Carers.
 This is an annual event, aimed at giving the LGBT+ community a window into the world of fostering and adoption if it is a path they are considering.

 As an inclusive fostering agency, here at Lorimer Fostering, we accept applications from people no matter their race, sexuality or gender.
 As such, here are a few important things to know as an LGBT+ person considering the route of fostering: